What can you snack on when on a low-carb diet?

 Certainly not the stuff other people usually eat – like pastries, fruit or sweets.
-Don’t despair though – there are many low-carb snack options available, you just need to get used to them.
+Don’t despair though.
+Many low-carb snack options are available – you just need to get used to them.

 Below are some ideas for different situations, for example, when you are out and about, or when at home but don’t have time to cook.

 5. Full-fat yoghurt, plain or Greek

 Full-fat yoghurt is reasonably low in carbs.
 Beware its sneaky low-fat brothers though – likely to be laden with sugar.
 Always check labels.